 In 2013 Austin SCBWI created The Betty X. Davis Young Writers of Merit Award to honor Betty and one of her greatest passions: to support and develop a love for the written word within a child.
 Working in concert with the dynamic team of Creative Action’s professional teaching artists, Austin SCBWI established a program through which promising writers of various ages can be acknowledged for their talents.

 Each year, three young writers from Austin area elementary, middle and high schools are honored for their writing abilities.
 All winners receive a journal and gift certificate to BookPeople.
-The high school winner also receives a $500 scholarship, payable upon acceptance to a school for higher education or program of their choice.
+The high school winner receives $500 to be used as a means to further their creativity and fuel their dreams.
+They’ll also receive a year’s free SCBWI membership and buddy for a year when they turn 18 if they are interested in creating children’s books.
 This award is presented annually at the Austin SCBWI conference.
-Special thanks to Lindsey Lane for overseeing this award from its inception.
-She is one of Betty's biggest fans.
+Special thanks to authors Lindsey Lane and Meredith Davis who have overseen this award from its inception.

 Betty X. Davis

 Betty X. Davis was born on Nov.
 25, 1915, in Akron, Ohio.
 At age eleven, Betty decided she needed a middle name since her parents seemed satisfied with only a first and a last.
 One day, she announced she was Betty X. Test.
 Not too many years later, she wished for three things: to marry a lawyer, have eight children, become a movie star.
 While the first two came true, the last one did not.
 However, her marriage to Harvey Davis did give her nominal kinship to a movie star of the same name.
 As for the “X,” she liked it so much she kept it even after she got married.